-The Investment Bank (IB)-combines Deutsche Bank's Fixed Income, Currency (& Currencies ("FIC") Sales & Trading and Origination & Advisory businesses, as well as Deutsche Bank Research.
-It Investment Bank focuses on its traditional strengths in financing, advisory, fixed income and currencies these markets, bringing together wholesale banking expertise across coverage, risk management, sales and trading, investment banking and infrastructure.
+Investment Bank combines Deutsche Bank's Fixed Income & Currencies ("FIC") Sales & Trading and Origination & Advisory businesses, as well as Deutsche Bank Research.
+The Investment Bank focuses on its traditional strengths in these markets, bringing together wholesale banking expertise across risk management, sales and trading, investment banking and infrastructure.
 This enables the Investment Bank to align resourcing and capital across its client and product perimeter to effectively support the bank's strategic goals.